First the history

 The late 50s brought us stereo and more accurate pressing and then the vinyl disaster called The Beatles happened. recording techniques, the 60s brought us better

-Actually it wasn't just the Beatles, it was the fact that the new volumes involved and money to be made meant that the music business grew up into a business about business rather than being about music.
-If you can save a shilling by making a record sound worse then over a million sales that's progress!
+Actually it wasn't just the Beatles, it was the fact that the volumes involved and money to be made meant that the music business grew up into a business about business rather than being about music.
+If you can save a shilling by making a record sound worse then over a million sales 's progress!
 The best engineers who came out of war after designing radar then worked at EMI and Decca to make great recordings with the aim of bringing pleasure and progress to the public.
 Their pivotal position was usurped by the owners, managers and agents who worked out that by ripping off the young vulnerable artists and the punters who paid for the product they would become very very wealthy.

 I promise to move on to turntables in the next instalment!
 Here is a picture to whet your appetite